Batman: In Darkest Knight

-Batman: In Darkest Knight is a one-shot, comic book, published in 1994 and written by Mike W. Barr with art by Jerry Bingham.
+Batman: In Darkest Knight is a one-shot comic book, published in 1994 and written by Mike W. Barr with art by Jerry Bingham.
 The comic is an Elseworlds story in which Bruce Wayne becomes the Green Lantern instead of Hal Jordan.
 This one change creates a domino effect which alters many events and characters in the DC Universe.
 The story draws heavily from related Batman comics, including Batman: Year One and The Killing Joke.

 The comic is dedicated to the memory of Bill Finger, who was "present at the birth of both" according to the afterword.

 Plot

 The story begins after Bruce Wayne's disastrous first attempt at crimefighting.
 As he sits in his study, wounded, he pleads with his dead father's image for some means by which to terrify the criminals of Gotham City.
 Suddenly, a ghostly image comes from a bust before him, telling him that he has been chosen.

 The figure heals his wounds and leads him to a crashed rocket on his property.
 Inside, the dying Green Lantern Abin Sur gives Bruce his power ring and tells him to wait for contact from its masters.
-Bruce hides the rocket in the Batcave beneath his mansion and begins his crimefighting career.
+Bruce hides the rocket and Sur's power battery in the cave beneath his mansion.

-His first mission is to capture the Red Hood robbers at a chemical plant.
-Using a combination of his powers and skills, Bruce manages to subdue all three and turn them over to Officer James Gordon, thus preventing the creation of The Joker.
-As Bruce flies off, Gordon tells district attorney Harvey Dent that he mistrusts vigilantes, especially those with super powers.
+Quickly mastering the ring's power, he first uses it to capture the Red Hood robbers at a chemical plant.
+Using a combination of his powers and skills, Bruce manages to subdue all three and turn them over to James Gordon, thus preventing the creation of the Joker.
+As Bruce flies off, Gordon tells district attorney Harvey Dent that he mistrusts vigilantes, especially those with superpowers.

 Shortly afterwards, the Guardians of the Universe give Bruce his first official mission: stop the errant, power-hungry Sinestro, who abuses his Green Lantern ring for personal gain.
 Bruce manages to subdue Sinestro, leaving the people he once dominated despondent.
 When one of them, Katma Tui, says that Bruce is their hero, he gives her Sinestro's power ring before returning to Oa.
 Sinestro swears vengeance on Bruce before he is banished to Qward.